Mesker Park Zoo and Botanic Garden: Kley Building

 The Kley Building was built in the 1950s and houses several exhibits.
 The upper floor contains a newly renovated nocturnal exhibit, a reptile exhibit hall featuring rhinoceros iguana and Komodo dragon, and a hall used for meetings or special events.
 The lower floor contains the indoor portion of the zoo's Indian rhinoceros exhibit.
-This floor was once home to Bunny, an asian elephant, and Donna, formerly the world's oldest living captive hippopotamus.
+This floor was once home to Bunny, an Asian elephant, and Donna, formerly the world's oldest living captive hippopotamus.
 Donna was euthanized at the age of 60 in 2012, because of age-related failing health.
 A small statue of Donna was constructed by the Zoo's Panorama playground in her memory.

 Asia & Australia

 This area reproduces habitats for Asian and Australian animals.
-It includes the outdoor exhibits for the zoo's Indian rhinoceros, as well as Bactrian camels, Siberian tiger, Malayan sun bear, Sichuan takin, laughing kookaburra, and emu.
+It includes the outdoor exhibits for the zoo's Indian rhinoceros, as well as Bactrian camels, Siberian tiger, Müller's gibbons, Sichuan takin, laughing kookaburra, and emu.

 Children's Enchanted Forest

 This exhibit is geared towards children and contains several playground elements and a seasonal petting zoo in addition to traditional zoo exhibits.
 It is home to North American river otters, eastern black-and-white colobus monkeys, binturong, crested porcupine, and scarlet macaws.
-Nearby attractions include the Engelbrecht Carousel a budgerigar aviary, a Müller's gibbon exhibit and seasonal exhibits for tortoises.
+Nearby attractions include the Engelbrecht Carousel, a budgerigar aviary and seasonal exhibits for tortoises.